Country _ Name

 • The portfolio management company adheres to a securities guarantee scheme managed by the Fonds de garantie des dépôts et de resolution (being the national financial crisis operator).

 Some exemptions to the license can be made concerning portfolio management companies that only manages AIF whose investors are no one but the company itself.
-Others are exempted on the basis of their specific aspect such as central banks, international institutions, national authorities, holdings etc.
+Others are exempted on the basis of their specific aspect such as central banks, international institutions, national authorities, holding companies, etc.

-When a company requires an outgoing passport to conduct business in another Member State of the European Union or in another State party to the Agreement on the European Economic Area.
-In the Host State, you may only conduct those activities covered by the authorisation issued in France.
+When a company requires an outgoing passport to conduct business in another Member State of the European Union or in another State party to the Agreement on the European Economic Area, it may only conduct those activities covered by the authorisation issued in France.
 The European passport forms must be filled out in three copies (two copies drafted in English, except for Belgium and Luxembourg as French-speaking States) before being submitted to the AMF.

 The AMF serves notification of passport applications to the competent authorities in the relevant Host States and informs the management company of this notification.
 The AMF has a deadline for notification of: